 To estimate the fixed and random effects of the model, we use the non-linear optimization libraries in Template Model Builder package [21] built for R [22].
 The marginal likelihood of the vector of fixed effects (θ) and the variance parameters (γ) for the random effects (ϵ) given the data LData is maximized by integrating across the product of the conditional probability of the data given the fixed and random effects Pr θ,ϵ , and the probability of the random effects and the estimated variances (Pr γ ; Thorson & Minto 2014),

-Equation 8.
-LData = ϵPr θ,ϵ Pr γ dϵ
+LData = ϵPr θ,ϵ Pr γ dϵ (8)

 Not all model combinations may be estimable due to the confounding effects among model parameters; in some instances, more than one model parameterization may produce identical fits to the data.
 In these cases, the Hessian is non-positive definite, and the solution is not unique or estimable.
 We define a converged model as one with a positive definite hessian and a maximum gradient of 0.001 for the fixed effects.
 To compare models and select the most parsimonious fit to the data, we used the marginal AIC for the fixed effects (Akaike’s information criterion; [23]) using the TMBhelper package.